CP1404/Practicals/prac_10/README.md

 # Practical 10 - Testing, APIs, Flask

-Don't forget to make a new branch, `prac_10_feedback` _before_ you start!
+Don't forget to make a new branch, `prac_10_feedback` _before_ you start.
 You will put some files into that branch for your normal practicals project/repo, but you will also have separate projects and repositories for the Flask tasks.

-Today we will explore the use of tools for **testing**, an **API** for Wikipedia and the very cool **Flask** Web framework, but first, let's reflect on the subject so far...
+Today we will explore the use of tools for **testing**, an **API** for Wikipedia and the very cool **Flask** Web framework.
+But first, let's reflect on the subject so far...

 # Reflection

-Create a markdown file in your `prac_10` repo, `REFLECTION.md`.
+Create a `README.md` markdown file in your `prac_10` folder.

+Add the heading, `# Reflection`.
-Write some short but thoughtful comments about each of the following:
+Write short but thoughtful answers to each of the following:

-- regarding the **estimates** that you did for practical tasks, how was your accuracy and did your accuracy improve during the course of the subject?
+1. Regarding the **estimates** that you did for practical tasks, how was your accuracy and did your accuracy improve during the course of the subject?
+What did you learn from doing the estimates?
-- regarding **code reviews**, what have you learned from both being reviewed and doing reviews?
+2. Regarding **code reviews**, what have you learned from both being reviewed and doing reviews?
-- regarding the **practical tasks** overall, what would you change if you were in charge of the subject?
+3. Regarding the **practical tasks** overall, what would you change if you were in charge of the subject?

+Next, add the heading, `# Code Reviews`.
-Include proper Markdown links to two (2) PRs that show you doing good code reviews for any of the past pracs.
+Provide proper Markdown links (not bare URLs) to two (2) PRs that show you doing good code reviews for any of the past pracs.
+For each one, write a short explanation of what was good about your review.

 # Testing

-Copy [testing.py](testing.py) to your practicals project, then follow the `TODO` instructions in it, taking note that the code shows you examples to learn form.
+Copy [testing.py](testing.py) into your `prac_10` folder, then follow the `TODO` instructions in it, taking note that the code shows you examples to learn form.

 1. Fix the `repeat_string` function so that it passes the `assert` test.